fortran-team/ethertheories.com/blurb.md

 to teach history at New York University.
 He wrote about War Guilt and that sort of thing.

-In 1929 the Binkleys published a book called *What is Right with Marriage*, which paid them enough royalties to get them to Rome.
+In 1929 the Binkleys published a book called [*What is Right with Marriage*](https://www.wallandbinkley.com/rcb/works/marriage/), which paid them enough royalties to get them to Rome.
 There they were able to study drinking in the Italian style.
 Returning to America, he went to teach at Smith College, and after a year at that place, to Western Reserve University.
 And about this time he began to think remorsefully of the aid he had once given to the Prohibitionist cause, and the money he had accepted from their campaign fund.
-He felt that he should contribute to an intellectual conscience fund, to expiate the olfence of having been so certain, upon such slight evidence, that Prohibition would be so excellent a thing for the country.
+He felt that he should contribute to an intellectual conscience fund, to expiate the offence of having been so certain, upon such slight evidence, that Prohibition would be so excellent a thing for the country.
 That which he found hardest to forgive was the formulation of the problem of liquor control in such a way that rigidity and dogmatism were encouraged on both sides.
 This book is the expiatory offering.